tempertemper/www.tempertemper.net/src/site/colophon.md

 ## Scripts

-There is no JavaScript at all on this website!
-Analytics are taken care of by [Netlify Analytics](/blog/ditching-google-analytics-in-favour-of-netlify-analytics) and the rest is just plain old HTML and CSS.
+There is only a tiny amount of JavaScript on this website; used to enhance some keyboard behaviour on [links that look like buttons](/blog/when-design-breaks-semantics) for better accessibility.
+Analytics are taken care of on the server-side by [Netlify Analytics](/blog/ditching-google-analytics-in-favour-of-netlify-analytics) and the rest is just plain old HTML and CSS.